 Every five days of a residency requires 20 hours of contact time with the artist through working with four to six class sessions a day.
 The schedule may include a combination of the following:

-in order to ensure opportunities for a greater depth of knowledge.
-Artists must meet with a minimum
+ensure opportunities for a greater depth of knowledge.
+Artists must meet with a minimum of one

 residencies can have different core groups per five-day section.

-three, times per five-day (20-hour) residency.
-Non-core groups allow for flexibility in scheduling
+per five-day (20-hour) residency.
+Non-core groups allow for flexibility in scheduling and can

 - Professional development (PD): PD may be provided at a maximum of three hours per five days (20 hours) of the residency in lieu of an equivalent amount of class time.
 Professional development certificates can be requested from the Kentucky Arts Council.